Skip to main content

 What we were told

 The aircon has been topped up twice this year and is losing cooling again.
 The unit faces the sea.
-A previous contractor keeps refilling the gas and saying everything looks fine, but it never holds for long.
+The gas has been refilled each time and everything looked fine afterwards, but it never holds for long.

 What we checked